NelsonHeinzelmann/Projects/Master Finance/DataScience/README.md

 currency in the short term.
 A second implication is that the speed at which banks react would seem to have a positive impact on the purchasing power of a currency.
-Pushing our research further might lead to a better understanding of a country’s international influence that its exchange rate has following its national policy rate changes.
+Pushing our research further might lead to a better understanding of a country’s the international influence that its exchange rate has following its national policy rate changes.